Act for the Development of Tourism

 The benefits and minimum insured amounts of the liability insurance under the preceding paragraph, shall be determined by the competent authority in the management measures of the first paragraph.

-Part of the insurance amount in the preceding paragraph, the insured in the second paragraph of liability insurance causes the death or injury of the tourist due to an accident ,When requested by the following persons, regardless of the fault of the insured, the claimant may request insurance benefits from the liability insurer in accordance with the provisions of this statute:
+If there is death or injury of a tourist due to an accident, the insured in the second paragraph of liability insurance the following persons, regardless of the fault of the insured, may claim part of the insurance amount as the insurance benefits from the liability insurer in accordance with the provisions of this statute:

-1.Accidental injury for tourists, it shall be the injured party.
+1.Accidental injury of tourists, it shall be the injured party.

 The insurance benefits provided by the liability insurer in the second paragraph in accordance with the provisions of this Act shall be regarded as a part of the insured's damage compensation amount, and may be deducted when the insured receives a claim for compensation.